 Medicare Advantage (Part C) is a type of Medicare coverage plan provided through private insurance companies.
 These plans are required to cover everything original Medicare does, and they often cover more.
 Depending on your plan, dental services may be covered and may pay some or all of the costs of your dentures.

 Medicare Part D covers prescription medication.
 Medicare Part D requires a separate monthly premium and isn’t included in original Medicare.
 Part D doesn’t offer dental coverage, though it may cover pain medications you are prescribed after an inpatient oral surgery.

 Medigap plans, also called Medicare supplement plans, can help you bring the costs of Medicare coinsurance, copays, and deductibles down.
 Medigap plans can make having Medicare cheaper, even though you have to pay a monthly premium for the supplement plans.

 Medigap doesn’t expand the scope of your Medicare coverage.
-If you have traditional Medicare, a Medigap policy won’t change what you pay out-of-pocket for dentures.
+If you have original Medicare, a Medigap policy won’t change what you pay out of pocket for dentures.

 If you have original Medicare, it will not cover any of the cost for dentures.
 You will need to pay the entire cost of dentures out of pocket.

 If you have a Medicare Advantage plan that includes dental coverage, that plan may pay for a portion of the costs of dentures.
 If you know you need dentures, review Medicare Advantage plans that include dental to see if that dental coverage includes dentures.
 You can contact the insurance provider for any Medicare Advantage plan to confirm what is covered by a specific plan.